 A striking example of the vacuum left by Judaism was the

-call issued to Vladimir Jabotinsky (1880-1940), a Russian author and Zionist leader in 1923: “Our life is dull and our hearts are empty, for there is no God in our midst; give us a God, sir, worthy of dedication and sacrifice, and you will see what we can do” (Schechtman 1961).
+call plea that young Jews in Riga, Latvia, issued made to Vladimir Jabotinsky (1880-1940), a Russian author and Zionist leader in 1923: “Our life is dull and our hearts are empty, for there is no God in our midst; give us a God, sir, worthy of dedication and sacrifice, and you will see what we can do” (Schechtman 1961).
 Zionism offered one such God, Bolshevism offered another.
 The Physical Sciences also figured prominently as a substitute and an alternative to Judaism prior to the 1960s.

 The idea of progress, particularly the positivist idea of progress from the theological to the scientific level of consciousness, found enthusiastic response among Eastern European Jews.
-The deterministic image of science survived remarkably the ascendance of
+The deterministic image of science, grounded in Newtonian physics, survived remarkably well the ascendance of

-probabilistic approaches.
+probabilistic approachesthe concepts of relativity and uncertainty, introduced in the course of the scientific revolution associated with the names of Albert Einstein and Werner Heisenberg in the early 20th century.
 It is this image of science that could be conveniently erected as a challenge to religion.
 Throughout the latter part of the 19th and much of the 20th century, science as antipode of religion had a strong impact on the public around the world.
 American Jews were in the forefront of the struggle for this kind of scientific progress.

 Scientific Training.
 There were practically no scientists, or even university graduates, among the Jewish immigrants to the United States until the 1930s.
 The severe restrictions on university admission that the Tsarist authorities had imposed on the country’s Jews made it highly improbable to find scientists among those who fled the Russian Empire.
 It was only among those escaping from National Socialism later in the century that significant numbers of scientists could be found.